sing-group/aibench-project/docs/source/customizing.rst

 sides (ii) the Views showing Clipboard data in de center and (iii) additional components like log at the bottom.

-You can reconfigure this behaviour very easy without recompiling the application.
+You can reconfigure this behavior very easy without recompiling the application.
 The Workbench is implemented via a "table layout" configured in the ``src/main/global-resources/conf/template.xml`` file.